Michael Allagas, et al., v. BP Solar International, Inc., et al.

 • Category 1: claims will be processed until the Common Fund is depleted.
 While there is no firm claim submission deadline for Category 1 claims, you are encouraged to submit claims as soon as possible.
 This is true for claims involving BP365TS panels as well.

-• Category 2: claims for Category 2 panels must be submitted by July 21, 2020.
+• Category 2: claims for Category 2 panels had to be submitted by July 21, 2020.

-• The ICA processes claims in the order received.
+• Claims will be processed in the order received.
 You will receive a notice in writing identifying any deficiencies with your claim and instructions for resolving any such deficiencies.
 Once your claim is determined to be complete, and if you have provided information demonstrating that you are member of the Settlement Class, your claim will be promptly assigned for Initial Inspection of your Class Panels by an Approved Inspector.
 The Approved Inspector will contact you directly to schedule a mutually agreed upon date and time for your inspection.
 After the results of your inspection are received and processed, you will be sent a Notice of Claim Decision advising you of the status of your claim and any next steps.
 If your claim has been approved for remediation, your claim will be assigned to an Approved Remediation Contractor to schedule a mutually agreed upon time for the work to take place.

 • Unless you “opted out” or excluded yourself, you are included in the Settlement.
 This allows you to obtain the Settlement benefits described above, but requires that you give up your right to separately sue anyone, including but not limited to the Defendants, for any claims being resolved by this Settlement, specifically, any claims related to alleged junction box failure or defect in the Class Panels, including any alleged property damage caused by the Class Panels.
 This includes all claims relating to the design, manufacturing, materials used, testing performed, warnings provided, marketing, advertising, sale, installation, instructions, performance or any failure to perform (including energy production or lack of energy savings or production), including any defect or warranty claim, as more fully described in Section XII of the Settlement Agreement.
 Personal injury claims, however, are released only if they arose or arise after you receive full replacement of all your Class Panels, or installation of a new inverter with arc fault protection.
 Category 1 Class Members give up all of their rights to file suit on any of these claims in the future.

 Section XII of the Settlement Agreement describes the released claims in more detail, so read it carefully.
 The Settlement Agreement is available for download here.
-If you have any questions you can talk to the law firms listed in Question 31 for free or you can, if you wish, talk to your own lawyer at your own expense if you have questions about what this means.
+If you have any questions you can talk to the law firms listed in Question 26 for free or you can, if you wish, talk to your own lawyer at your own expense if you have questions about what this means.

-• Immediately following the Effective Date of the Settlement on January 23, 2017, BP transferred responsibility to the ICA for administration of the resolution of any warranty claims submitted prior to January 23, 2017 where:
+• Immediately following the Effective Date of the Settlement on January 23, 2017, BP transferred responsibility to the ICA for administration of the resolution of any warranty claims submitted prior to January 23, 2017, where:

 1. a settlement arrangement had not been reached between BP and the Pending Warranty Claimant as of January 23, 2017; or